Our Family of Companies

 If your individual beneficiaries are no longer in need of financial support, you may choose to name a charity as the beneficiary.
 You could also choose to name a charity as a partial beneficiary, or you might consider simply naming a charity as a contingent beneficiary.

-Although a contingent beneficiary only receives the proceeds of a life insurance policy if the primary beneficiary is unable to receive the benefit, it's still important to consider all of the options available to you.
-There are a number of situations where setting up a contingent beneficiary may help you decide who will have access to your assets when you die.
+Although a contingent beneficiary only receives the proceeds of a life insurance policy if the primary beneficiary cannot receive the benefit, it's still important to consider all options available to you.
+There are a number of situations where setting up a contingent beneficiary may help you decide who will receive the life insurance benefit when you die.
 If you have more questions, consider talking to a financial representative.

 Related Articles